Beneficiaries Eligible for TRICARE and Medicare

 If You're Turning 65

-Sign-up for Medicare benefits no later than two months before you turn 65 to avoid a break in coverage.
-You are eligible to enroll in Medicare Part B at age 65 even if you are not eligible for Medicare Part A.
+You should sign-up for Medicare benefits a few months before you turn 65 to avoid a break in coverage.
+You're eligible to enroll in Medicare Part B at age 65 even if you are not eligible for Medicare Part A.

-- Enroll in Part B when first eligible to avoid a premium surcharge for late enrollment.
+- Sign up for Part B when first eligible to avoid a late enrollment penalty.

 - If your sponsor is on active duty, you may delay Part B enrollment without penalty.